codingWithJimmy/SplunkForwarderRepairKit/README.md

 A notice was sent out in November of 2019 that stated there was an issue with the datetime.xml that would affect data ingested due to a misconfigured datetime.xml.
 The bug and fix can be read about here: https://docs.splunk.com/Documentation/Splunk/latest/ReleaseNotes/FixDatetimexml2020

 This app contains scripts for Windows and Linux forwarders that will back up the existing "datetime.xml" to replace with the corrected version contained within the app.

+**NOTE: This should only be used on Universal Forwarders.
+Please see the above documentation link for instructions for other Splunk instances.**

 Windows - `dateTimeCorrect.ps1`\
 \*Nix - `dateTimeCorrect.sh`